- Entertainment and Media»

 Do you love to sing?
 Singing is one of the most enjoyable activities we can do.
 And as far as communication goes, singing is much more effective and enjoyable than a long speech.
 I'd rather listen to a sermon presented by singing than speaking any time.

 You have been blessed with a physical body which is also a musical instrument.
 Think of it!
-All you have to do to "play" your instrument is to inhale, sustain your speaking voice using a variety of pitch and sounds, then exhale.
+All you have to do to release the musical sounds of your instrument is to inhale, sustain your speaking voice using a variety of pitch and sounds, then exhale.
 It's really quite remarkable when you think about it.

 Never mind that your voice may not have a professional and pleasing sound.
 Sing anyhow.
 Why?
 Take a look at the first reason.